En Español

 Agri-Cultura Network

-Support to establish a brand identity that powerfully conveys the mission and message of La Cosecha Community Supported Agriculture and Agri-Cultura Cooperative Network, and integrate the branding across platforms to establish it as a cornerstone of our message towards sustainable and regenerative food justice.
+Agri-Cultura Network’s mission is to create a healthier food system, build self-sufficiency among local farmers and families, and improve community health by increasing access to healthy, affordable, locally-grown food and community-based nutrition education.
+Wildseeds Grant funds will support establishing a brand identity that powerfully conveys the mission and message of La Cosecha Community Supported Agriculture and Agri-Cultura Cooperative Network, and integrate the branding across platforms to establish it as a cornerstone of their message towards sustainable and regenerative food justice.

 Lutherville, MD